aarno97/HW1.1.Arnold/README.md

 **Come with your design for the touch screen?
 What is the screen size that you want?**

-I would like a large touch screen, preferable around 8.5 by 11 inches *(The same size as a sheet of notebook paper)*.
+I would like a large touch screen, preferable around 8.5 by 11 inches. *(The same size as a sheet of notebook paper)*